kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Patronage</summary>
     The act of appealing to and receiving financial support and ongoing commissions from members of the elite, be they merchants, nobles, religious leaders or persons of questionable motives.
 You know how this is done, how to find the appropriate venues and persons, and how to properly address such people.
-If you have the Speechcraft skill, you have Expertise on such checks.
+If you have the Speechcraft skill, you have <b>Expertise</b> on such checks.
   </details>

   <details>